What is Lymphedema?

 Lymphedema normally occurs after the removal or damage of lymph nodes in a specific area, for example after a mastectomy, melanoma, colon, prostate or bladder cancer.
 The lymph nodes may also be damaged by an infection, radiation treatment, or trauma.Lymphedema can also be present from birth, abnormalities in the lymphatic system from birth and it creates swelling in multiple limbs and body regions.
 It can develop at puberty and adulthood.

-List of conditions that can benefit from Complete Decongestive Therapy
+List of conditions that can benefit from

 • Axially Web Syndrome